Billmate/woocommerce/README.md

 [Installation manual in Swedish](https://billmate.se/plugins/manual/Installationsmanual_Woocommerce_Billmate.pdf)

 ## Description
-Billmate Gateway is a payment plugin for WooCommerce that gives your customers the abilty to pay with their favourite payment options.
+Billmate Gateway is a payment plugin for WooCommerce that gives your customers the ability to pay with their favorite payment options.
 This plugin supports the WooCommerce standard checkout as well as the improved checkout experience that Billmate Checkout brings.
-Billmate Checkout integrates via a iframe soloution.
+Billmate Checkout integrates via a iframe solution.

 ## Available payment methods
 * Invoice